All you need to know about Auckland's Victopia apartment tower: shedding, leaks and defects

 Q: Who else was involved with the building?

-A: Body corporate minutes also show a cladding company, an installed and a facade engineer which the owners heard all had professional indemnity insurance.
+A: Body corporate minutes also show a cladding company, an installer and a facade engineer which the owners heard all had professional indemnity insurance.

 Q: What was happening at Victopia when the panel blew off yesterday?

 A: The $40m leaky building repairs are part-way through.
-TEAK Construction won the main contract.
+Teak Construction won the main contract.
 Leisa Brett of Teak Construction Group which won the contract to fix the tower wrote to residents four months ago, telling them how pre-construction started on March 4 "and will approximately continue for the next two years".
 Fortnightly letters will give residents updates on the project's progress.

-Q: What's wrong with Victoipia?
+Q: What's wrong with Victopia?

 A: Around 2012, specialists Maynard Marks undertook initial investigations and identified cracks in the cladding on the exterior and tiles cracking on decks on the upper levels.
-"In some cases, the corners have fallen off," owners were told then of fibrocement cladding.
+"In some cases, the corners have fallen off," owners were told then of fibro cement cladding.
 In the 2016 court case, Victopia owners' lawyer Gareth Lewis said the high-rise "suffers from defects in the cladding, balconies and podium.
 The body corporate estimates costs will be $42m," he said although some savings might reduce that to $40m.

 Q: What needed fixing?